Expulsion vote fuels discord in Amherst; town requests special election

 “This is a pretty heavy decision to make behind closed doors and not give the public any explanation,” Bryant said.
 “That just strikes me as wrong.”

-Vance Wilkins, chairman of the Amherst County Republican Committee and a former Virginia Speaker of the House, said he could recall no other time in the county’s history a public body ousted one of its own.
+Vance Wilkins, chairman of the Amherst County Republican Committee and a former Virginia Speaker of the House, said he could recall no other time in the county’s history a public body ousted one of its own members.

 “It will be interesting to see what happens this fall,” Wilkins said.